William Macadam: The family's involvement in business as burgesses of Glasgow

 Originally burgesses were inhabitants of a city where they owned land and who contributed to the running of the town and its taxation.
 The title of burgess was later restricted to merchants and craftsmen, so that only burgesses could enjoy the privileges of trading or practising a craft in the city through a Guild or own companies (Macadam belonged to the Weaver's Guild).
 Only burgesses had the right to vote in municipal or Parliamentary elections.
 However, these political privileges were removed by the Reform Act in 1832, and the burgesses' ancient exclusive trading rights through their Guilds were abolished in 1846.
 Thereafter a burgess became a title which gave social standing to the office and usually carried with it a role which involved charitable activities in a Guild, as it does today.

 Macadam's burgess ticket is dated 25 August 1815, allowing him entry into the Weaver's Guild and thus permitted him to carry out business on his own, (his father John McAdam is given as 'deceased' on it).

 He was a third-generation burgess of a family of ten burgesses and guild brothers of Glasgow.
-He was also enrolled as a burgess of Calton, Burgh of Barony, 6 February 1816.
+He was also enrolled as a burgess of Calton, a burgh of barony, 6 February 1816.